uga-libraries/web-archiving/web-archiving-workflow.md

 *   Describe the site even if we cannot provide access yet, but do include a rights statement with the restriction information.

 *   Add metadata to Archive-It for [the seed](https://support.archive-it.org/hc/en-us/articles/360014464192-Add-and-Edit-Seed-Level-Metadata-).
 You can also [batch add or update seed metadata](https://support.archive-it.org/hc/en-us/articles/208012996-Upload-and-download-metadata) via a spreadsheet.
-This must be completed prior to the quarterly preservation downloads
+This must be completed prior to the quarterly preservation downloads.

 *   Add a description of the archived site in the finding aid if there is a related collection.
 We generally add web archives as a separate series since the wide variety of content in a site is unlikely to fit into an existing series.